5 benefits you need from a travel credit card

 Key takeaways

-- Many travel credit cards reward you for both travel and for spending on everyday items like groceries, dining and gas.
+- Many travel credit cards reward you for travel purchases and spending on everyday items like groceries, dining and gas.

 - When choosing a travel credit card, look for travel insurance benefits like trip cancellation and interruption insurance, auto rental insurance and lost or delayed baggage coverage.